stageleft/redmine_daily_ticket_generator/README.md

      You set subject and description as you like.

-     You set start_date and due_date in "date -d" format. before you set, please check below to validate your parameter.
+     You set start_date and due_date in GNU date format. before you set, please check below to validate your parameter.

      $ date +%F -d "your-setup-parameter"